This content is intended for mature audiences.Sign In To Confirm Your Age

-*I have experience in and am open to full nude and fetish work depending upon the concept as well as the professionalism of and my comfort with creative team involved.
+*I have experience in and am open to full nude and BDSM work depending upon the concept as well as the professionalism of and my comfort with creative team involved.

 I am located currently in East Central Wisconsin, and open to travel within state, as well as the Chicago and Minneapolis metropolitan areas.
 Under the right circumstances, open to further distances.

-I am currently booking weekend shoots for June and beyond.
+I am currently booking Wednesday and Sunday shoots for March 2016.